walb-linux/walb-tools/doc/server-config.md

 ...
 ```

-If you want use more detailed server layout, define additional servers and create a server layout
+If you want to use more detailed server layout, define additional servers and create a server layout.
+For example:
 ```python
 sLayout = ServerLayout([s0, s1], [p0, p1], [a0, a1])
 ```
 Again, former items have high priority in the proxy list (2nd argument), and
-the first item of the archive list (3rd argument) will be primary archive server.
+the first item of the archive list (3rd argument) is primary archive server.

 -----